oswaldoferreira/serverless-todo/README.md

 - DynamoDB
 - API Gateway
 - IAM roles
+- AWS X-Ray
+- Cloudwatch

 The goal of the project was to play with AWS services, mainly exploring the potential of setting up serverless environments using the serverless framework.
 This project is part of a Udacity course.

+**Notice:** Tests were not added here as the goal here is learning about FaaS, I'd recommend writing tests for any production environment.

 ## Setup